rnicholus/you-dont-need-jquery/README.md

 # Blog source for "You Don't Need jQuery"

 ### This is no longer being updated.
-For a longer format version with _much_ more detail, please see the [in-progress "Beyond jQuery" book](https://github.com/rnicholus/beyond-jquery-book) that I am working on.
+For a longer format version with _much_ more detail, please purchase my book, Beyond jQuery, on [Amazon](https://amzn.com/1484222342).